basselalsayed/pocket_positivity/README.md

 ### Setup

 1. Download Expo on your phone from the app store in order to load the app from the QR code.
+2. Install expo SDK from: https://expo.io/
-2. To run the program please clone the folowing repositories
+3. To run the program please clone the folowing repositories

 - Back-end use the follwing link: https://github.com/davidpaps/help_for_heroes_backend
 - Front-end use the followig link: https://github.com/basselalsayed/pocket_positivity

-After downloading the both of these into a directory as seperate folders
+4. After downloading the both of these into a directory as seperate folders run package controller install dependancies.

-install expo SDK from: https://expo.io/

-Front-end
+- Front-end
   Setup packeged: Yarn install
   open Expo: expo start

-Back-end
+- Back-end
   Setup packeged: Yarn install

 ### Features